-Dentists have the obligation of making the results of their research and discoveries available to all when they are useful for the health of the public.
+Dentists have an obligation to make the results of their research and discoveries available to all when they are useful for the health of the public.

 Code of Professional Conduct

 4-A. Devices and Therapeutic Methods.
 Except for purposes of investigation, dentists shall prescribe or promote only those devices, drugs or other agents for which complete formulae are available to the profession.
 Dentists may not claim exclusivity for any agent, method or technique.